Honestly, in the middle of days like these, you can’t fault anybody for just wanting a tree.

 We’re on the cusp of the tradition of Advent — and this changes the conditions of everything: He is coming.

-Because in the middle of a pandemic, in the middle of all kind of uncertainty, at the end of a year of a whole lot of hurt, it’s like the whole world’s whispering: We’re waiting for You, Lord.
+Because in the midst of troubled, turbulent times, in the middle of all kind of uncertainty, at the end of a year of a whole lot of hurt, it’s like the whole world’s whispering: We’re waiting for You, Lord.

-Standing there at the prayer table, it only takes me a minute to simply light a candle.
+Standing there before our wooden advent wreath, it only takes me a minute to simply light a candle.